 C. Bracci, Della cappella de’ Ser[enissi]mi Granduchi di Toscana … Arezzo, 1633.

 9.5 During Ferdinando’s two-week stay in Rome, impeded by the rainy season, he may have encountered Frescobaldi at St. Peter’s, at a papal banquet, or at one of the splendid entertainments given in his honor by the Aldobrandini.
-Pope Urban offered the young princes a dinner at which Loreto Vittori sang “Latin odes composed by the Pope himself.”
+On March 8 the princes attended the papal cappella for Ash Wednesday.
+On March 14 Pope Urban offered them a dinner at which Loreto Vittori sang “Latin odes composed by the Pope himself.”
 Ottavio Tronsarelli’s Belvedere, dedicated to Ferdinando, was presented for the Medici by Cardinal Ippolito Aldobrandini at the Villa Belvedere in Frascati: “The scene is the Villa Aldobrandini.”
 The Argomento:

 Ferdinand II, Grand Duke of Tuscany, is received in the Villa Aldobrandini near Frascati by the Most Eminent Cardinal Ippolito with royal pomp; whence Belvedere the God of that wood, Algio Deity of the Waters, and the Dryads, Nymphs of the trees, strive among themselves, in telling the praises of so worthy a Prince.